This section provides guidance for when you are sitting exams.

 - what to expect on the day of your exam

 - how to respond to different types of question

 See our Exam Guide resources to make sure you prepare well and ace your exams.

 Have a look at the University of Derby video below which gives you some useful ideas on exam revision, performance and coping with nerves.

 What if I miss an exam?

-If you miss an exam, contact your Student Support Officer as soon as possible.
+If you miss an exam, contact your Student Support Adviser as soon as possible.
 Please note that if you arrive late, you are permitted to enter an examination during the first 30 minutes, including any reading time allocated to the examination.

 Legibility of examination work

 Students are responsible for ensuring that all assessment is presented in a legible form.